 With any online order, you have to pay for shipping and this is no different when outsourcing your fulfilment.
 However shipping rates through a 3PL can be far lower than what you would be paying on your own.

-Many fulfilment providers partner with parcel carriers since they send orders in such high volumes, giving them the ability to negotiate lower shipping rates.
+Many 3PLs partner with parcel carriers since they send orders in such high volumes, giving them the ability to negotiate lower shipping rates.
 Which can also mean reduced shipping costs for you and your customers!

 Every 3PL will have different charges but hopefully now you have a better view of what charges to expect.
 When choosing a provider, remember it’s not necessarily about finding the cheapest option.
 You’ll need to consider how the fulfilment partner meets your business’ requirements for branding, delivery options, and support.

-To find out more about Fulfilio’s rates, you can get a quote here.
+To find out more about Fulfilio’s pricing, you can get a quote here.